-McMinnville is situated in Yamhill County and about an hour drive from Portland.
-The quaint town center, known for its fabulous winery tasting rooms and a must for Pinot Noir lovers.
+McMinnville is situated in Yamhill County and about an hour’s drive from Portland.
+The quaint town center is known for its fabulous winery tasting rooms and is a must for Pinot Noir lovers.
 McMinnville also houses an extensive museum dedicated to Aviation and Space.

 The highlight of the exhibit is, of course, the Spruce Goose.
 Going on board, I wondered on the plane took off.
 The scale of the aircraft is so large and massive.
-Just looking inside, the wing, which was designed for someone to walk through you capture the size of this plane.
+Just looking inside, the wing, which was designed for someone to walk through you, captures the size of this plane.

 Dining in McMinnville

 Our weekend escape took us to lunch at the Bistro Maison.
 Owners Jean-Jacques & Deborah Chatelard created a French Bistro in a charming McMinnville Cottage.
 The atmosphere is friendly.
 If you are on a Gluten-Free diet, we enjoyed a creamy butternut squash soup made from a chestnut base.
 I enjoyed a salmon salad while my husband had the Quiche.
 Don’t forget to save your strength and room for cracking the fresh hazelnuts that come with your bill.

 One of the hip areas in Portland is the Pearl District.
 Fitting in with eclectic restaurants and bars, the Canopy by Hilton is ideally located.
 This modern urban structure is filled with local art and fits into the Pearl District environment.
 With its urban loft feel, the hotel promotes an environmentally friendly atmosphere.